NSkhaldi/Content_processor/README.md

 ```

 ## Demo & Proof of concept
-*   We use by default a list of 3 hosts, It can changed it the aktool/conf.py file.
+*   By default a list of 3 hosts, It can changed it the aktool/conf.py file.
 Don't forget to run the setup again to consider the changes.

 ```
 ['Hannibal', 'Hanny', 'Steeve']
 ```

 *   For the proof of concept you can start by generating logs with 6 lines.
 ```
 python generate_log_files.py  6